y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 Below are some important details to be aware of when you're working with search parameters.

 - A `filePath` value can be a local file URL or remote HTTP(S) URL.
-- If a `filePath` URL isn't [percent-encoded][rfc-3986-percent-encoding] as per RFC 3986, it must be the last parameter to prevent ambiguity with other log viewer search parameters.
-To include hash parameters in a URL, percent-encode the entire URL.
+- If a `filePath` value isn't [percent-encoded][rfc-3986-percent-encoding] as per RFC 3986, it must be the last parameter in the URL, to prevent ambiguity with other log viewer search parameters.
+To include hash parameters in a `filePath` value, percent-encode the entire value.
 - Relative `filePath` values are automatically converted to absolute URLs, e.g., `http://localhost:3010/?filePath=/test/app.clp.zst` downloads the file from `http://localhost:3010/test/app.clp.zst`.